shral/cors-proxy/README.md

 # CORS-Proxy

-Simple nodejs proxy to help avoiding CORS massage in the Browser whyle developing a client for the API that you don't have access and you can not set the CORS headers.
+Simple nodejs proxy to help avoiding CORS massage in the Browser while developing a client for the API that you don't have access to and therefore you can not set the CORS headers.

 This is using [node-http-proxy](https://github.com/nodejitsu/node-http-proxy)